-Variable remuneration, such as overtime pay, bonus or commission accrue to the employee only on the date that it is paid.
+Variable remuneration, such as overtime pay, bonus, commission, night shift and standby allowance or reimbursement of any expenditure accrue to the employee only on the date that it is paid.
 The employer is also only deemed to have incurred the variable remuneration on the date of payment.
+Unpaid remuneration in the year of death is not regarded as variable remuneration.